Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/mapping_types.rst

 In the example to the right,
-the Smart Mapper mapped all of the faces of a cube to a neat arrangement of three sides on top, 3 sides on the bottom, for all six sides of the cube to fit squarely, just like the faces of the cube.
+the Smart Mapper mapped all of the faces of a cube to a neat arrangement of three sides on top, three sides on the bottom, for all six sides of the cube to fit squarely, just like the faces of the cube.

 For more complex mechanical objects, this tool can very quickly and easily create a very